AryanJhaveri/AryanJhaveri-Cricket_TestMatch_Declaration_Strategy/README.md

 - `ResearchPaper.ipynb`: Jupyter Notebook containing the code and visualizations used for the analysis.

-- `Dasgboards/`: This directory stores visualizations generated during the analysis, including charts and graphs.
+- `Dashboards/`: This directory stores visualizations generated during the analysis, including charts and graphs.

 ## Usage

 To explore this project:

-1. Access the code and interactive visualizations by opening the Jupyter Notebook [`analysis.ipynb`](analysis.ipynb).
+1. Access the code and interactive visualizations by opening the Jupyter Notebook [`analysis.ipynb`](ResearchPaper.ipynb).

-2. The data used for this analysis can be found in the [`Researchdata`](Researchdata.csv).
+2. The data used for this analysis can be found in the [`Researchdata`](ResearchData.csv).

 ## Author
 Aryan Jhaveri